LOCALS hosts Tony Jackson and Suzanne Donisthorpe.

 Your film can be about anything and in any style; experimental non-fiction or observational documentary, informative or entertaining, historical or personal.

-On the night the audience will vote for their favourite film – and the top two chosen will each receive a Black Magic DaVinci Resolve Studio, worth $500
+On the night, the audience will vote for their favourite film, as will the judges – each winner receiving a Black Magic DaVinci Resolve Studio, worth $500

 TIME LIMIT: 6 minutes